AndyTza/UW-AstroGaiaDataSprint24.github.io/sponsors.md

 ---

 <div style="text-align: center;">
-    <p>We extend our sincere gratitude to the <a href="https://dirac.astro.washington.edu/">DiRAC Institute</a> for sponsoring our breakfast and the <a href="https://www.washington.edu/astronomy/">UW Astronomy Department</a> for lending their classrooms for this event.
-Your commitment to our event is instrumental in making it a great success.</p>
+    <p>We extend our sincere gratitude to the <a href="https://dirac.astro.washington.edu/">DiRAC Institute</a> for sponsoring our breakfast, lunch, and the <a href="https://www.washington.edu/astronomy/">UW Astronomy Department</a> for lending their classrooms for this event.</p>

     <img src="https://dirac.astro.washington.edu/wp-content/uploads/2022/03/DIRAC_logo-purple-text_transparent-bckg_ALPHA-1-1.png" alt="DiRAC Logo" style="max-width: 200px; margin: 20px;">